-ZEN Graphene Solutions applies core research operations towards the developing industrial-quality graphene, with funding of over C$2 million given to them by the Canadian government.
-They develop graphene solutions for concrete and composite materials, with an injunction towards mass production.
+ZEN Graphene Solutions applies core research operations towards developing industrial-quality graphene, with the Canadian government providing over C$2 million in funding.
+They develop methods to integrate graphene for concrete and composite materials, with an injunction towards mass production.
 In addition, they extensively utilize their interests in the Albany graphite deposits found in Northern Ontario.
 Earlier this year, ZEN reached an agreement of distribution with TreborRx, applying their graphene coating on nitrile gloves manufactured and provided by TreborRx.

 For the record, the list of graphene stocks referenced here is not the only graphene-focused company in Canada.
-Therefore, potential investors that have an interest in graphene stocks investment can also benefit from learning more about these private companies that are focused on graphene technology, namely: ACS Material, 2D Carbon Tech, Advanced Graphene Products, Graphenea, Grafoid, Anderlab Materials, Graphene Platform, and XG Sciences.
+Therefore, potential investors that have an interest in graphene stocks investment can also benefit from learning more about these private graphene companies that are focused on developing graphene products, namely: ACS Material, 2D Carbon Tech, Advanced Graphene Products, Graphenea, Grafoid, Anderlab Materials, Graphene Platform, and XG Sciences.